What is a Behaviour Support practitioner?

 A Behaviour Support Practitioner creates individualised strategies for people with disability that are responsive to the person’s needs, in a way that reduces and eliminates the need for the use of regulated restrictive practices.

-A behaviour support practitioner is considered suitable to undertake behaviour support assessments (including functional behavioural assessments) and to develop behaviour support plans that may contain the use of restrictive practices.
-Practitioners are broken down into four levels; core, proficient, advance and specialist.
+A Behaviour Support Practitioner is considered suitable to undertake behaviour support assessments (including functional behavioural assessments) and develop behaviour support plans that may contain restrictive practices.
+Practitioners are broken down into four levels; core, proficient, advanced and specialist.

 What we offer (including our registered NDIS categories):

 LiveBig is registered for the following NDIS category for behaviour support:

 |Registration Group Name||Support Category No.||Support Category Name||Support Item No.||Support Item Description|

 |Behaviour Management Plan Including Training in Behaviour Management Strategies||11||Improved Relationships||11_023_0110_7_3|